Searches and surveys - Downsizing - First time buyer

 Environmental search

 This search looks at whether the property you are purchasing is built on or near contaminated land or water, as well as the risk of potential landslips or flooding.
+Providing information about contamination risks from nearby landfill sites, industrial uses, radon gas hazard, ground stability, and a flood risk rating.
 Find out more about environmental searches.

 Local authority search

 This search reviews all the information the local authority holds on the house you’re buying.
 It provides a detailed view of the property and some general information about its surrounding area.
-It also includes the water and drainage search, which establishes where your water comes from and whether they are any public drains running though the property or land.
+This includes issues such as planning and building regulations, road adoption status, and any nearby roadwork or railway schemes.
 Find out more about local authority searches.

 Land registry search